build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 ```

-> **Best practice**
->
+> **Note**
-> The project structure we recommend is dividing Flux-related resources into the infrastructure layer, cluster management layer, and application layer.
+> **Best Practice:** The project structure we recommend is dividing Flux-related resources into the infrastructure layer, cluster management layer, and application layer.
 We support multi-cluster deployment with Kustomization (base, overlays).

 Install Flux on the Kubernetes cluster and configure it to manage itself from the Git repository with flux bootstrap.
 If there are Flux components on the cluster, the bootstrapping command will perform an upgrade as needed.
 The bootstrapper is idempotent, and the command can be safely run any number of times.
 Replace username and password in the command below with the HTTPS Git credentials for AWS CodeCommit.